IBMPredictiveAnalytics/generalopen/Readme.md

 # generalopen
 ## Open a data, syntax, or output file from a single dialog box
- This package provides a convenience dialog box that installs on the File menu and provides a unified way of opening a data, syntax, or output file without visiting submenus.
-Data files can be sav or zsav.
-A password can be supplied.
+ This package provides a convenience dialog box that insta

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for Python.
+- IBM SPSS Statistics 18 or later

 ---
 Installation intructions